Fine Grain Austenitic Stainless Steels AISI 304FG & AISI 316FG Strong and formable alternatives to AISI 304 and AISI 316

-The steels can be used in applications where extra strength is needed or where surface quality is important.
-The steels can be used as an alternative to existing 300-series steels in many applications as their composition complies with standard EN10088-2.
+The FG-grades can be used in applications where extra strength or superior surface quality are important.
+They can be used as an alternative to existing 300-series steels in most applications.
+The FG-grades are supplied in cold rolled, annealed and pickled condition.

 Mechanical properties of the steels may be varied by grain size and composition.
-Typical mechanical properties and stress-strain curve for type 304/304L are presented below.
+Typical mechanical properties and stress-strain curve for grade 304FG are presented below.

 |Rp0.2 [MPa]||Rm [MPa]||A80 [%]|